 After several years of reductions in NAFO 3L Northern prawn quota the fishery closed finally in 2015.
 The moratoria of NAFO 3M Northern prawn ended in 2020, but the fishing sector has been cautious about returning to the fishery.
 Altogether, there hasn't been any shrimp fishing in NAFO RA by Estonian fishing vessels since 2015.
+Since 2022 NAFO area 3M has been under moratoria again.

 Thus, fishing for non-regulated species (mostly Northern prawn in the Barents Sea), cooperation for quota swaps, charter agreements and finding new fishing techniques have become more important for Estonia's distant water fishing fleet.
 Also, the importance of combined fishery of Northern prawn, American plaice and cod in Barents Sea has increased over the years.
-NAFO RA has remained important fishing ground for various groundfish species - cod, redfish, Greenland halibut, skates.
+NAFO RA has remained important fishing ground for various groundfish species - cod, redfish, Greenland halibut, and skates.

-The proportion between Estonia's own initial fishing opportunities and total landings in 2021 is shown in the table 4 below.
+The proportion between Estonia's own initial fishing opportunities and total landings in 2022 is shown in the table 4 below.
 The biggest difference in Estonia's own fishing opportunities and actual landings is in NEAFC RA, where Estonia owns various small fishing opportunities, most of them for deep sea species.
 Estonia has not used these deep sea fishing opportunities since 2007 as the allocated quantities are too small to conduct targeted fishing.
 These fishing opportunities are exchanged for other fishing opportunities in the NAFO RA and NEAFC RA.
-Northern prawn constitutes the largest part of the landed quantities of the distant water fishing fleet - 62% (8810 t out of 14 052 t).
-Overall, 98.3% of RED 3LN, 39.8% of RED 3M, 99.9% of COD 3M, 102.5% of GHL 3LMNO, 4.5% of SKA 3LNO, 1.8% of WIT 3NO, 0% of SQI 3 and 4, and 0% of PRA 3M fishing days Estonia's year 2021 quotas (final quota after quota swaps with other states) in NAFO RA were exhausted.
+Northern prawn constitutes the largest part of the landed quantities of the distant water fishing fleet - 71% (2894.8 t out of 15 681 t).
+Overall, 100% of RED 3LN, 100% of RED 3M, 100% of COD 3M, 100% of GHL 3LMNO, 0,59% of SKA 3LNO, 39,6% of WIT 3NO, 0% of SQI 3 and 4, and 0% of PRA 3M fishing days Estonia's year 2022 quotas (final quota after quota swaps with other states) in NAFO RA were exhausted.

 Table 4.
-The comparison between total landed quantities (both regulated and non-regulated species) and the amount of Estonia's own initial fishing opportunities (excluding swaps) in distant water fleet segment in year 2021.
+The comparison between total landed quantities (both regulated and non-regulated species) and the amount of Estonia's own initial fishing opportunities (excluding swaps) in distant water fleet segment in year 2022.

 Fishing Area Estonia's initial fishing opportunities (t) Total landings (t)

-NAFO 3277 3474.268
+NAFO 5147,113

-NAFO PRA 3M 391
+NAFO PRA 3M 0 2894,776

-NEAFC 249 10578,087
+NEAFC 2867,15 12447.22

-Svalbard PRA 377
+Svalbard PRA 334 12447,32

-fishing days
+\fishing days

 The evolution of Estonia's fishing opportunities is shown below.
-As can be seen from chart 3, COD 3M quota was reduced drastically due to bad stocks condition.
-GHL 3LMNO quota was also reduced in 2021.
-Other quotas remained at the same level as in 2020.
-In NEAFC RA, RED 51214D quota was reduced from 26 tonnes to 0 and MAC 2CX14- quota was reduced from 195 tonnes to 152 tonnes.
-Also RNG 5B67- quota and BSF 56712- quotas were reduced slightly.
-BLI 5B67- and GHL 2A-C46 quotas were increased slightly.
+As can be seen from chart 3, COD 3M quota was reduced drastically due to bad stocks condition in 2021, but had a slight increase in 2022.
+GHL 3LMNO quota was reduced in 2022.
+Other quotas remained at the same level as in 2021.

+In NEAFC RA, RED 51214D quota decreased to 0 in 2021 and has remained so in 2022.
+MAC 2CX14- quota was reduced from 152 tonnes to 137 tonnes.
+Also RNG 5B67- quota and BSF 56712- quotas remained the same as 2021.
+BLI 5B67- has decreased from 18 tonnes to 16 tonnes and GHL 2A-C46 quotas remained the same as in 2021.

 Chart 3.
-Initial fishing opportunities allocated to Estonia in the NAFO RA in years 2017-2021.
+Initial fishing opportunities allocated to Estonia in the NAFO RA in years 2018-2022.